prometheus/proposals/proposals/0077-use-start-timestamp-in-rate-like-functions.md

 Earlier paragraphs have described start timestamps of unbroken sequences.
 However, things become more complex when a sequence is restarted, which would likely lead to gaps in the timeseries not covered by any datapoints.
 In real life, misconfigurations might cause multiple sequences being written into a single timeseries.
 This could introduce partial overlaps between start time intervals, completely throwing off rate calculations.

-### Short introduction to start timestamps in Google Cloud
+### Short introduction to start timestamps in Google Cloud Monitoring

 Google Cloud Monitoring has strict guidelines for timeseries datapoint start timestamp and datapoint timestamps.
 The intervals between these two points are closed [ST, T].
 The rules for acceptable values depend on the metric type: